UPPS 04.04.55 - Recognition of Faculty and Staff Organizations

 The advantages of official university recognition of faculty and staff organizations include:

-use of campus facilities in accordance with the Regents’ Rules and university policies;
+use of campus facilities in accordance with the TSUS Rules and Regulations and university policies;

-use of designated campus bulletin boards to post notices in accordance with the manner authorized in Regents’ Rules and university policies;
+use of designated campus bulletin boards to post notices in accordance with the manner authorized in the TSUS Rules and Regulations and university policies;

-authorization to hold meetings and functions on campus in accordance with the manner authorized in Regents’ Rules and university policies, including limitations on joint sponsorship as outlined therein;
+authorization to hold meetings and functions on campus in accordance with the manner authorized in the TSUS Rules and Regulations and university policies, including limitations on joint sponsorship as outlined therein;

-solicitation privileges as provided in the Regents’ Rules and university policies;
+solicitation privileges as provided in the TSUS Rules and Regulations and university policies;

-authorization to host a Web site for the organization, in accordance with campus acceptable use relevant university policies, including
+authorization to host a website for the organization, in accordance with campus acceptable use relevant university policies, including UPPS No. 04.01.07, Appropriate Use of Information Resources, and UPPS No. 04.01.08, Texas State Internet Domain Name Policy.

 PROCEDURES FOR OBTAINING UNIVERSITY RECOGNITION

-The Application for Recognition of Faculty or Staff Organization is the form that an organization will use to apply for initial recognition and to apply annually for continuing recognition.
+The Application for Recognition of Faculty or Staff Organization is the form that an organization will use to apply for official recognition, as well as to apply annually for continuing recognition.

 Recognition is subject to annual renewal.
-An application for renewal of recognition must include updated information about the organization’s liaison and verification of continuing compliance with federal and state law as well as policies of the Board of Regents and the university.
-The university may, by written notice, withdraw recognition of an organization that fails to maintain the requirements for recognition or that abuses the privileges noted in Section 03.01.
+An application for renewal of recognition must include updated information about the organization’s liaison and verification of continuing compliance with federal and state law, as well as policies of The TSUS Board of Regents and the university.
+The university may, by written notice, decline to renew recognition of an organization at the sole discretion of the president without explanation.

-The special assistant may withdraw recognition of a faculty or staff organization if he or she determines that the organization has violated an applicable law or a rule of either the university or its Board of Regents.
-Before determining whether to withdraw recognition, the special assistant will provide the organization with notice of the violation and an opportunity to respond.
+The vice president for University Administration may withdraw recognition of a faculty or staff organization if they determine that the organization has violated an applicable law or rule of the university or The TSUS Board of Regents, or if the actions or values of the organization are no longer in alignment with the university’s mission and core values.
+Before determining whether to withdraw recognition, the vice president for University Administration will provide the organization with notice of the concern and an opportunity to respond.

 REVIEWERS OF THIS UPPS